 9. Neurofeedback Therapy “is a therapeutic intervention that provides immediate feedback from a computer-based program that assesses a client’s brainwave activity.”
 Read more here: https://www.psychologytoday.com/us/therapy-types/neurofeedback.
 It helps to relax pain/fear brainwave patterns and replaces them with calm, thoughtful ones.

 10. Finally, treating trauma with theater.
 This uses ancient Greek plays to help participants work through trauma and is helpful for abused teens.
 Learn more here: https://www.psychologytoday.com/us/blog/the-new-normal/201804/healing-trauma-psychodrama

 Wrap-Up of Healing Trauma

-That’s a lot of treatments!!!
+That’s a lot of treatments!
 If you don’t know what will help best in your situation, a mental health professional can help figure it out with you.
-However, this list gives you treatments to try while you wait for an appointment.
+However, the self-help activities give you treatments to try while you wait for an appointment.

 If you or a loved one have suffered from trauma, I hope you find something in this post that helps.
 Till next time, Kathy

 Subscribe below for the bimonthly newsletter plus access to subscriber-only freebies.
 You may unsubscribe at any time, but I’d be thrilled if you stuck around.